riceissa/issarice.com/drafts/spaced-repetition.md

 "parallel reading", which is something i like to do but i wasn't so good at before (due to forgetting things).

+# learning things to use later

+with spaced repetition it becomes possible to learn things just because they seem interesting. without some sort of review mechanism, there is the danger that one learns it "just because" but then forgets it soon because it's not used for anything.

 # creating front and back side separately

 as i'm reading something and come up with questions, those